TheCodeTherapy/web-voice-detection/README.md

 This project demonstrates real-time voice activity detection in a web browser using a pre-trained ONNX model with WebAssembly.
 It captures audio from the user's microphone, processes it to identify speech segments, and provides callbacks for speech start and end events, among some other potentially useful data.

+Please feel free to ask me questions about it (or to tweet me memes) on X [@TheCodeTherapy](https://x.com/TheCodeTherapy)

 ## Live Demo

 ### You can check the demo running live [here](https://thecodetherapy.github.io/test-voice-detection/).